tristan-hornetz/crosstalk/README.md

  ```

 If this is not the case, the other demos are also unlikely to work.
 Please note
-that some on some CPUs, you need to pass the _--taa_ parameter for this demo to function correctly.
+that on some CPUs, you need to pass the _--taa_ parameter for this demo to function correctly.

-## Demo #2: Observing RDRAND calls
+## Demo #2: Observing RDRAND instructions

 One instruction that interferes with the global staging buffer is _rdrand_, which invokes the hardware-based
 random number generator.
 In this demo, a victim thread invokes _rdrand_ every few seconds.